 - garlic naan, ordinary naan or peshwari naan

 - Roasted green beans with garlic (if you would like to cut down on carbs)

 Which side dish resonates with you the most with this chicken dhansak?
 Of course, you can make all of these and make a feast.

 Best toppings for dhansak

 Here are just a few topping ideas which you can inspire yourself with for this chicken dhansak.
-In my opinion these are the best toppings:
+In my opinion these are the best topping ingredients: